c19witness/uk-covid19-inquiry/2023-10-04_module-2/12_Ms_Joanna_Goodman.rst

 **Lead Inquiry**: They were together?

 **Ms Joanna Goodman**: They were together.
-And they spent the day in crowded waiting rooms with no mitigations in place, no face masks, no social distancing, no ventilation.
+And they spent the day in crowded waiting rooms with no mitigations in place, no :outline:`face masks`, no social distancing, no ventilation.

 **Lead Inquiry**: Just pause there.
 They recounted this to you, presumably?